BD2KGenomics/dcc-dockstore-tool-runner/README.md

     source activate dockstore-tool-runner-project
     pip install jsonschema jsonmerge openpyxl sets json-spec elasticsearch semver luigi python-dateutil cwl-runner cwltool==1.0.20160316150250 schema-salad==1.7.20160316150109 avro==1.7.7 typing

+### Patch CWLTools

+Unfortunately, we need to patch `cwltool` so we can properly handle calling nested Docker containers through it.
+Specifically, we need to pass in the Docker socket and also ensure the working directory paths are consistent between the various layers of Docker calls.
+If you have installed cwltool via pip in a virtualenv or conda environment make sure you patch that one and not the system version.
+Customize the below for your environment.

+    patch -d /usr/local/lib/python2.7/dist-packages/cwltool/ < /usr/local/lib/python2.7/dist-packages/cwltool/job.patch

 ### Redwood Client

 You will need a copy of the Redwood client, you can download it from [here](https://s3-us-west-2.amazonaws.com/beni-dcc-storage-dev/ucsc-storage-client.tar.gz).